ELY3M/elys-switch-guide.github.io/docs/user_guide/emummc/sending_payload.md

 ### What you need

 !!! tip ""
-    - The latest release of <a href="https://github.com/ELY3M/Rekado---modded-by-ELY-M/releases" target="_blank">Rekado Modded by ELY M.</a>
+    - The latest release of <a href="https://github.com/ELY3M/NXloader103/releases" target="_blank">NXloader103 by ELY M.</a>
         - You will need to enable Unknown Sources in your device settings to install this
     - A USB-C cable
         - If your device has a USB-C port, you may use a C-C cable
         - If your device only has a Micro USB port, you will need a USB OTG adapter and a USB A-C cable
             - This **will not work** on every phone!

-    Payloads you'll need for this guide:

-    - The latest release of <a href="https://github.com/CTCaer/hekate/releases/" target="_blank">Hekate</a> (either the hekate_ctcaer bin or the hekate_ctcaer zip)
-    - The latest release of <a href="https://github.com/suchmememanyskill/TegraExplorer/releases" target="_blank">TegraExplorer</a>
-	- The latest release of <a href="https://github.com/Atmosphere-NX/Atmosphere/releases" target="_blank">fusee-primary.bin</a> from  <a href="https://github.com/Atmosphere-NX/Atmosphere/releases" target="_blank">Atmosphere</a>

 ### Instructions

 !!! tip ""
-    1. Copy the hekate_ctcaer `.bin` file from the Hekate `.zip` file, fusee-primary.bin, and TegraExplorer.bin to a location on your phone.
-        - A tool such as Amaze File Manager can do this.
-    2. Launch Rekado on your phone.
+    1. Launch NXLoader103 on your phone.
-    3. Navigate to `Payloads`, then press the `+` button at the bottom right.
-    4. Navigate to your hekate_ctcaer `.bin` file and tap it to add it to Rekado's menu.
-    5. **Optional, but recommended**: Navigate to Rekado's settings and enable `Hide bundled`.
+    2. Tap on "Get or Update Built-in payloads" button to update payload bins.
+	3. Tap on hekate_ctcaer.bin to set payload bin to be used to send payload.
-    6. Connect your Switch in RCM to your phone using the USB cable.
+    4. Connect your Switch in RCM to your phone using the USB cable
+    5. Make sure the text on top is in green and said device is connected.
-    7. If prompted, grant Rekado access to the Switch.
+	6. If prompted, grant NXLoader103 access to the Switch
-    8. Select your payload `.bin` file in the dialog that pops up.
+    7. Click on Injection to send payload to your Switch.
-        - The first time you read this page you should inject TegraExplorer.bin for partitioning your sd card for emuMMC.
+        - The first time you read this page you should inject hekate_ctcaer bin for partitioning your sd card for emuMMC.

 &nbsp;